Bank of Ayudhya

-Bank of Ayudhya Public Company Limited, branded and commonly referred to as Krungsri (sometimes stylized as krungsri), is the fifth largest bank in Thailand in terms of assets, loans, and deposits.
-Through its branches and service outlets are in Thailand and abroad, the company provides banking, consumer finance, investment, asset management, and other financial products and services to small and medium enterprises, large corporations and individual customers.
+Bank of Ayudhya Public Company Limited, branded and commonly referred to as Krungsri (sometimes stylized as krungsri), is the fifth largest bank in Thailand in terms of assets, loans, and deposits, and one of Thailand’s six Domestic Systemically Important Banks (D-SIBs).
+Krungsri is a member of the Mitsubishi UFJ Financial Group.

 History

 The Bank of Ayudhya was established on 27 January 1945 in Phra Nakhon Si Ayutthaya Province, the old capital of Thailand.
 The bank opened its doors on April 1, 1945, with registered capital of one million baht.

-In 1970, the bank's head office was relocated to Ploenchit Road, coinciding with the bank's celebration of the royal appointment (garuda) emblem, granted by the king to the bank on 15 May 1970.
+In 1970, the bank's head office was relocated to Ploenchit Road, coinciding with the bank's celebration of the royal warrant of appointment (garuda) emblem, granted by the king to the bank on 15 May 1970.
 The bank was listed on the Stock Exchange of Thailand on 26 September 1977, trading symbol, "BAY".

 On 3 January 2007, Krungsri and GE Capital became strategic partners.
 GE Capital and Ratanarak Group were major shareholders with a 33 percent and a 25 percent stake in BAY, respectively.

 In September 2012, GE announced the sale of 7.6 percent of its stake in Krungsri via a number of block trades, reducing their ownership to 25.33 percent.

-On 18 December 2013, MUFG Bank, Ltd., the wholly owned subsidiary of Mitsubishi UFJ Financial Group (MUFG), Japan's largest banking group, replaced GE Capital as the major shareholder of Krungsri.

 Name and brand

-After having undergone changes in the late-2000s, including the acquisition of GE Money Thailand, and to reach its goal of becoming one of the top three banks in Thailand, Bank of Ayudhya unified its subsidiaries and rebranded.
-In 2014, the bank rebranded as "Krungsri" (shortened from กรุงศรีอยุธยา, "capital city/revered city Ayutthaya"), the bank's formal name.
+After having undergone changes in the late 2000s, including the acquisition of GE Money Thailand, and Bank of Ayudhya unified its subsidiaries and rebranded.
+In 2014, the bank rebranded as "Krungsri" (shortened from กรุงศรีอยุธยา, "capital city/revered city Ayutthaya"), the bank's formal name and use tagline Make Life Simple.
 In the media, the formal and colloquial names are used interchangeably, while for the bank's own marketing (such as logos, URL, storefronts, ATMs, bank cards and promotional material) "Krungsri" is used.

+In February 2023, Krungsri launched its brand refresh and updated Thai slogan of “Make Life Simple” (“ชีวิตง่าย ได้ทุกวัน”).